5.10: 5 Better Password Prompts to Enhance Security and User Experience

 -

 Adaptive Security: The password requirements could adapt over time based on the user's behavior and the security posture of the account.
-For example, if suspicious activity is detected, the password requirements might temporarily become stricter.
+Take this: if suspicious activity is detected, the password requirements might temporarily become stricter.

 Explaining the Scientific Basis: Password Strength and User Behavior